dai-dao/ipfs-ethereum-demo/README.md

 IPFS is used to store the facial expressions that helps the user earn the points, and can be viewed by clicking the "Stop" button.

+***This is the result of combining my previous project on Facial Recognition with what I recently learned with IPFS / Ethereum.***

 ![Image 1](results/resize_1.png)
 ![Image 2](results/resize_2.png)